 The better the business owner understands the process and the more efforts the migration team puts into explaining all the migration implications, peculiarities, and risks, the better the expectations of both sides are handled and, thus, the more joyful and fruitful the endeavor is.

-and development company headquartered in Redwood City, California.
-He is a
+design and development company headquartered in Redwood City, California.

-Commerce professional.
-Jan is responsible for developing and leading the sales
+He is responsible for developing and leading the sales and digital marketing

-and digital marketing strategies of the company.
-He is passionate about ecommerce
+strategies of the company.
+Jan is passionate about ecommerce and Magento

-and Magento in particular — throughout the years his articles have been featured
+in particular — throughtout the years his pieces have been featured on

 Related serviceConsidering migration to Magento 2?